THE KEY SOURCES OF BASEMENT FIRES AND HOW TO PREVENT THEM

 Utility appliance fires

-Your basement is typically the backbone of your home – it contains all the equipment that heats and cools the place, has access to the key pipes and wires and is a go-to place when something goes wrong with the utilities.
+Your basement is typically the backbone of your home – it contains all the equipment that heats and cools the place, has access to the key pipes and wires, and is a go-to place when something goes wrong with the utilities.
 Furnace and water heater are some of those appliances in your basement that tend to cause trouble.
-A consistent maintenance is necessary to keep them in a good shape and avoid fires.
+Consistent maintenance is necessary to keep them in a good shape and avoid fires.

 Fuse box fires

 A dryer with dirty lint traps and obstructed vent can overheat to the point that it causes a fire, considering that lint is easily flammable.
-According to the U.S. Consumer Product Safety Commission (CPSC), close to 15,500 fires at some degree caused by clothes dryers happen every year.
-They lead to several deaths, hundreds of injuries and millions in property damages.
+According to the U.S. Consumer Product Safety Commission (CPSC), close to 15,500 fires to some degree caused by clothes dryers happen every year.
+They lead to several deaths, hundreds of injuries, and millions in property damages.